Lane-G-Smith/ChatGPT-Google-Sheets-Apps-Script/README.md

 ### Push the + button near the top left and choose Script to create a new script
 ### Clear the page, then copy and paste code from the desired model js file to Script
 ### Place your secret OpenAI API key between quotation marks at the top of the page where it says SECRET_API_KEY_HERE
-### Each function calls a different AI model and can be called using the KEYWORD immediately following the word "function" in line 4
+### Each function calls a different AI model and can be called using the KEYWORD immediately following the word "function" in line 4 (GPT-4, TURBO, Davinci3)
 ### Use the new functionality by typing =KEYWORD("your prompt to GPT will go here") and pressing enter
 ### For GPT-3.5 models fill in the prompt at line 9,10,11 to specify desired functionality